craigbuckler/oldpines/src/pages/offline/#index.md

 You are not connected to a wi-fi or mobile network.

-Please connect or view a pages you've accessed previously:
+Please connect or view a page you've accessed previously:

 <ul id="cachedpagelist"></ul>